pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 I mentioned `size_t`.
 I said then that I was using `unsigned`, because `size_t` was also unsigned.
 I didn't, however, use `size_t` itself, because I considered it an unnecessary complication.
 Now it turned out that it was actually a performance feature.
-This is how writing articles can help learn something new.
+This is how writing articles can help you learn something new.

 This is what happens when we make everything `size_t` ([see the code in repository]({{ site.REPO-E1-C }}/commit/067109ef4d03529be893ca2fd6205d42edc58c86)):